SWYZJustin/Majula/README.md

 # Majula Distributed Communication Middleware

 Majula is a lightweight, distributed communication middleware written in Go.
 It provides robust node-to-node messaging, RPC, topic-based pub/sub, NAT traversal (FRP), dynamic Nginx reverse proxy, and more.
 Majula is ideal for microservices, distributed systems, NAT traversal, and real-time messaging scenarios.

+The name Majula comes from Dark Souls II.
+It represents the Firelink Shrine in that game and probably the warmest place in the Souls series.
+I hope my middleware could support the connections between people as well.
+(Remote devices, more likely)

 ---